Stress training for more effectively managing both yourself and others

 - Mapping the causes and effects of stress – personal and workplace.

 - Identifying physical and behavioural symptoms – recognising changes in self and others, evaluating your stress levels and dealing with stress positively.

 - Personal strategies – identify errors in thinking, learn strategies for managing stress, neural reconditioning and developing a vision.

 - Personal responses – to pressure and how to develop more positive ones.

 - Health, relaxation and time out – use health, exercise and relaxation to control stress.

-We offer Stress Management as a compact 1 day or a comprehensive 2 day course.
+We offer Recognising and Managing Stress as a compact 1 day or a comprehensive 2 day course.
 In addition the 2 day stress training course offers a more in-depth look at how you can manage stress and increase performance.
 The 2 day course also covers:

 - More ways to manage difficult situations.

 - Assertiveness – recognising the behaviours of assertion versus aggression.